The Soldier's Death

 I mourn the soldier's death.

-My prospects look murky; nothing is clear,
+My prospects look murky; nothing is clear;

-I'll be lucky to see another year.
+I'll be lucky to live another year.

 I mourn the soldier's death.